ftherrien/polymorph/README.md

 polymorph
 =========

-Tools for geometric polymorph transition theory
+Tools for geometric polymorph transition theory.

 We are in the experimental stage trying different ways to do it.
 Some stuff that works so far: